 8 Which he made to abound unto us in all wisdom and understanding.

-9 He has made known to us the mystery of his will, according to the [Ratschluss] which he has made known in him according to his good pleasure,
+9 He has made known to us the mystery of his will, according to the (counsel) which he has purposed in him for his good pleasure,

 10 to be carried out in the fullness of time: to gather all things together under one head in Christ, both things in heaven and things on earth.